-Today, crawfish farming is necessary to keep up with demands for the bright red crustaceans.
+Today, crawfish farming is necessary to keep up with the demands of the bright red crustaceans.
 How are they farmed?
 When crawfish became popular, many rice farmers decided to cash in on the crawfish already feeding in their flooded fields.
-As grain farming became less economical, many farmers switched to full-time crawfish farming but still plant the rice for food.
+As grain farming became less economical, many farmers switched to full-time crawfish farming but still planted the price for food.

 Breaux Bridge Crawfish Festival